-You may not realize that when you buy a home without a real estate agent you are automatically working with the listing agent because in California, a buyer can not buy a home without representation.
+You may not realize that when you buy a home without your own agent you are automatically working with the listing agent.
+In California, a buyer can not buy a home without representation.
 “No agent” means “dual agent”.

 The agent will negotiate a lower price.The buyer believes the agent will convince the seller to sell the home for a lower price in order to make a larger commission.